Any company named Wicked Quick must recognize—no, celebrate—the lifelong contribution to that cause of the multi-talented, lead-footed Carroll Shelby.

 Working with Ford for many years and later, Chrysler, Shelby would,

-in the end, help create and design over 20 iconic cars, including Shelby Cobras, Mustangs, GTs and Dodge Vipers, Chargers, Lancers and Shadows.
+in the end, help create and design over 20 iconic cars, including Shelby Cobras, Mustangs, GTs and Dragonsnakes, and Dodge Vipers, Chargers, Lancers and Shadows.
 His output is unequalled in the car industry.

 Shortly after Wicked Quick opened for business, our founder, Tarran Pitschka, went down to Shelby American in Gardena, California, where the legendary speedster still showed up to work everyday.
 After securing the Shelby license, Pitschka wanted to meet the icon who’d help inspire his Wicked Quick brand.
 The two did meet.
 And one of Pitschka’s ideas made Shelby light up like he was a young racer again.